hogashi/hello-edinburgh/README.md

 # hello-edinburgh

+- shows timeline
+  - auto-reload in 1 minute (rate limit)
-- `/`: tweets with geo info
+- tweets with geo info
   - text only for now
-- `/timeline`: shows timeline
-  - auto-reload in 1 minute (rate limit)

 ## Deploy